git-pull/website/blog/2018/01/technical-screening.rst

 role demands flexibility, passion, focus, teamwork, but maybe the skills *just a touch* more modest than their post's requirements.
 Maybe it's just CRUD, ETL, React.js, with some Pandas here and there.
 Not rewriting language primitives from the ground up in assembly.
-That kinda thing.
+Like that.

 Sometimes, I'm flunked based on stuff I've done before, but haven't practiced in ages, or that's researchable and I'd be good at.
 It's safe to say, that